YezhaoZhong/VKR/README.md

     * 2.2.
 CV to tune hyperparameters for independent test set
     * 2.3.
 Independent test set
     * \*.
 Save data for PR and ROC

+After the first section ran, you can run the subsection 2.1.-2.3. separately.
+Section \* is for saving the result of 2.3. used for AUROC and AUPR.
+Run code in section 2.3. before section \*

 ## Pairwise Paired T-test